nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2: Executing the command

-The ‘DeleteCommand’ instance now communicates with the `ModelManager` to execute the command.
+The `DeleteCommand` instance now communicates with the `ModelManager` to execute the command.

 1. The `updateFilteredStudentList` method is called to isolate the student record to be deleted.
 2. The `deleteStudent` method is called to delete the student record.